akash02ita/559W23-Project/README.md

 Node Package Manager (npm)

-Once on the client side, a user can use the following command to install all the packages that the React app requires: npm install
+Once on the client folder, a user can use the following command to install all the packages that the React app requires: npm install

 To start the Frontend application, type the following into the command line: